natethemaker/wordle-solver/readme.md

 This is still in development, so expect breaking changes with every update.

-This module comes with 2 algorithms, both very good at solving wordle.
+This module comes with 3 algorithms, all very good at solving wordle.

 ![npm](https://img.shields.io/npm/dt/wordle-solver.png)